 Of the items we tasted during the workshop, one memorable standout was grilled pineapple with smoked sea salt.
 (That’s right – fruit with salt.)
 “You really need the back-and-forth of sweet and salty,” Ibarra says, grinning.
 “Eating it without salt is like… playing tennis with nobody.”

-If you’d like to taste some of Chef Ibarra’s sea salt, you can buy it in various flavors by the vial at Sea Beans, the on-site coffee shop at Terranea.
-If you’ve got more time on your hands and you want to make your own salt, you can read about other people’s experiences here, here, and here.
-Note: Unless you have a glassed-in salt conservatory at home, you will most likely have to make your sea salt by boiling the seawater.
+If you’d like to taste some of Chef Ibarra’s salt, you can buy it in various flavors by the vial at Sea Beans, the on-site coffee shop at Terranea.
+Note: Unless you have a glassed-in salt conservatory at home, you will most likely have to make your own salt by boiling seawater.
+Make sure the sea water you are using is from a non-polluted source.
 Plan on it taking at least four hours.

-Blogger disclosure: I paid my own way for the sea salt class, and did not receive compensation for this post.
+Blogger disclosure: I paid my own way for the workshop, and did not receive compensation for this post.
 All opinions expressed are my own.
+This post contains links to my Amazon affiliate account.